Symfomany/bamboo-distribution/README.md

 Bamboo Distribution
 ===================

-Welcome to the Bamboo distribution - a fully-functional e-commerce application featuring a simple front-end and a backoffice administrator.
+Welcome to the Bamboo distribution - a fully-functional e-commerce application built using [Elcodi](https://github.com/elcodi/elcodi) components featuring a simple front-end and a backoffice administrator.

 It is a basic Symfony application that packages [Bamboo Store](https://github.com/elcodi/bamboo-store) and [Bamboo Admin](https://github.com/elcodi/bamboo-admin) in a single code repository, installing them as dependencies in the `vendor` directory.